-Alex Okuliar is a co-chair of Morrison & Foerster’s Global Antitrust Law Practice Group.
-A seasoned litigator, and former senior Department of Justice (DOJ) and Federal Trade Commission (FTC) official, Alex draws upon two decades of mergers, disputes, and enforcement experience to represent global companies in high-profile deals and high-stakes investigations and litigation.
+Alex Okuliar is co-chair of Morrison & Foerster’s Global Antitrust Law Practice Group.
+A former Department of Justice (DOJ) and Federal Trade Commission (FTC) official, Alex draws on two decades of experience with mergers, government investigations, and litigation to represent clients in high-profile and high-stakes antitrust matters.

-Previously, Alex was an attorney advisor to FTC Commissioner Maureen Ohlhausen and, earlier in his career, a trial attorney in the Networks & Technology Enforcement Section of the Antitrust Division (now the Technology & Digital Platforms Section).
+Earlier in his career, Alex served as an attorney advisor to an FTC Commissioner and a trial attorney in the Networks & Technology Enforcement Section of the DOJ Antitrust Division.

-Alex is also active in the bar and currently serves as the co-chair of the Joint Conduct Committee of the ABA Antitrust Law Section.
+Alex is also active in the bar.
+He currently serves as the co-chair of the Joint Conduct Committee of the ABA Antitrust Law Section and is the former co-chair of the Section’s Intellectual Property Committee.
 He writes and speaks frequently on important issues relating to technology and antitrust enforcement.

-Alex received his B.S. in economics and B.A. in history, with distinction, from the University of Pennsylvania in 1995 and his J.D. from Vanderbilt University Law School in 1999.
+Alex received his B.S. in economics and B.A. with distinction in history from the Wharton School of the University of Pennsylvania and his J.D. from Vanderbilt University Law School.